zengjixiang/jina/docs/concepts/serving/gateway/customization.md

 This assumes that you've already implemented a custom Gateway class and have defined a `config.yml` for it.
 In this case, dockerizing the Gateway is straightforward:
-* If you need dependencies other than Jina, make sure to add a `requirements.txt` file (for instance, you use a server library).
+* If you need dependencies other than Jina-serve, make sure to add a `requirements.txt` file (for instance, you use a server library).
 * Create a `Dockerfile` as follows:
-1. Use a [Jina based image](https://hub.docker.com/r/jinaai/jina) with the `standard` tag as the base image in your Dockerfile.
+1. Use a [Jina-serve based image](https://hub.docker.com/r/jinaai/jina) with the `standard` tag as the base image in your Dockerfile.
-This ensures that everything needed for Jina to run the Gateway is installed.
-Make sure the Jina version supports custom Gateways:
+This ensures that everything needed for Jina-serve to run the Gateway is installed.
+Make sure the Jina-serve version supports custom Gateways:
 ```dockerfile
 FROM jinaai/jina:latest-py38-standard
 ```
-Alternatively, you can just install jina using `pip`:
+Alternatively, you can just install jina-serve using `pip`:
 ```dockerfile
 RUN pip install jina
 ```